hl2guide/All-in-One-Customized-Adblock-List/README.md

 e.g.

 [<img src="https://raw.githubusercontent.com/hl2guide/All-in-One-Customized-Adblock-List/master/Screenshots/example.PNG" width=300>](https://raw.githubusercontent.com/hl2guide/All-in-One-Customized-Adblock-List/master/Screenshots/example.PNG)

-This list is very comprehensive and includes around 120 custom-picked adblocking filter lists.
-As a basic rule this list includes filter lists that are obtainable at time of generation.

 This list focuses on a "distrust website first" basis with an expected whitelisting on the users end for approved websites.
 The list is aggressive and may "break" some websites that use CAPTCHAs (Google.com and the like).